dgraph-io/dgraph-docs/content/graphql/queries/search-filtering.md

 Before filtering an object by a predicate, you need to add a `@search` directive to the field that will be used to filter the results.

-For example, if you wanted to query events between two dates, or events that fall within a certain radius of a point, you could have an Event schema like this:
+For example, if you wanted to query events between two dates, or events that fall within a certain radius of a point, you could have an `Event` schema, as follows:

 ```
 type Event {